- Current Prices:$848,000 to $1,299,000

 Visit McLaren Park for large fields and manicured green space.
 Dog areas and playgrounds make this a popular evening and weekend spot for locals.
 It also happens to be a great spot to take in the views.
 Some weekends hold free concerts in the large amphitheater named after Jerry Garcia.
 This is also a great area to just walk the neighborhood and admire the different architectural styles of the houses.
 The people are very friendly and people-watching is a favorite past-time.

-Community feel • Located near major interstates • Parks and recreation.
+Parks and recreation • Located near major interstates • Community feel.

 Locals Don't Love